netsec/Weaponizing-Office/README.md

 I found a great [article](https://medium.com/@petergombos/lm-ntlm-net-ntlmv2-oh-my-a9b235c58ed4) explaining what is NTLMv2 hashes and what can be done with it.

+Below is a short extract from the article:
-This is the way passwords are stored on modern Windows systems, and can be obtained by dumping the SAM database, or using Mimikatz.
+> This is the way passwords are stored on modern Windows systems, and can be obtained by dumping the SAM database, or using Mimikatz.
 They are also stored on domain controllers in the NTDS file.
 These are the hashes you can use to pass-the-hash.